catsdata/School_District_Analysis/README.md

     ![This is an image](https://github.com/catsdata/School_District_Analysis/blob/main/Resources/scoresbysize_chal1.PNG)

-    But the expanded formatting again shows the minor adjustments to the Medium size schools that Thomas High is apart of.
+    HOWEVER, again the expanded formatting shows the minor adjustments to the Medium size schools that Thomas High is apart of.
+Average Math scores decreased by .01 and Average Reading increased by .01.
+However all of the Percent Passing's decreased within hundreths of percentages: Math dropped by 0.01%, Reading dropped by 0.06% and Overall dropped by 0.07%

      *before*